jasoneflood/gdp12Hugo/docs/aws/content/Introduction and  Architecture/index.en.md

 ### Access Control & Policy Enforcement
 Enforce fine-grained access policies, segregate duties, and monitor privileged user activities.

-### Data Masking & Encryption Support
+### Data Masking
-Enable protection of sensitive data at rest, in motion, and at runtime using tokenization, redaction, or native DBMS encryption.
+Enable protection of sensitive data at rest, in motion, and at runtime.

 ### Anomaly Detection
 Use behavioral analytics and machine learning to detect outliers in access patterns (e.g., time-of-day anomalies, volume spikes).